 -

-Should an eruption occur in Iceland during your stay, it's essential to be aware of the wind's direction.
-Even an eruption in the Highlands can affect the air quality in Reykjavik if the winds are unfavorable, causing respiratory problems in the young, elderly, and those prone to them.
+Should an eruption occur during your stay, it's essential to be aware of the wind's direction.
+Even an eruption in the Highlands can affect the air quality in Reykjavik if the winds are unfavorable, causing respiratory problems in children, older adults, and those prone to them.

 -